 Paper (it works better if it’s taped to the table)

 First, we left a bunch of dots on paper for A to paint with her fingers.
-She enjoyed mixing colours and was fascinated by the whole process.
+She enjoyed mixing colors and was fascinated by the whole process.

 Then we had to wait until the paint dried so we could continue and complete the project.

 My Montessori trainer always told me that it is crucial for children to work on projects that take some time to complete.
 They need to learn to appreciate the process and practice being patient to accomplish something important rather than receive an instant result.

 A. took a bunch of round stickers to finish her artwork.
 I was expecting her just to stick them in a random order, but instead, she organized them in lines to make colorful caterpillars (as she later told me).